bobbyngo/Elevator-Control-System-And-Simulator/README.md

 ## Documentation

-Documenation folder contains the UML class diagram and the UML sequence diagram of the system.
+Documentation folder contains the UML class diagram and the UML sequence diagram of the system.
-It also contains the mockup of the work breakdown responsibility of the project for this iteration.
+It also contains the mock up of the work breakdown responsibility of the project for this iteration.

 ## Disclaimer